Frequently Asked Questions

 4. How will FedRooms help me get a room at or below the prevailing per diem rate?

-FedRooms® results in more available guaranteed-price lodgings at negotiated discounted rates because of the Government buying power.
-Contact the CTO for assistance if FedRooms® rates or lodging is not available in the travel system.
+FedRooms® results in more available guaranteed-price lodgings at negotiated discounted rates because of the Gov’t buying power.
+Contact the TMC for assistance if FedRooms® rates or lodging is not available in the travel system.

 5. What kind of lodging facilities are we talking about?
 Are they safe and clean?

 According to GSA, the FedRooms® contracted properties are good quality commercial lodgings at economical rates and are geographically convenient to federal business travelers.
 GSA established a diverse range of criteria to use in considering prospective properties.
-The quality factors include - the facility, management, facility operation and the location.
-Other important factors considered in selecting FedRooms® properties:
+The quality factors include the facility, management, facility operation and the location.
+Other important factors considered in selecting FedRooms® properties are:

 6. Where are the FedRooms locations?

-Participating vendors are available in the United States and numerous foreign locations found at https://www.fedrooms.com/.
+Participating vendors are available in the United States and numerous foreign locations.
+See https://www.fedrooms.com/.

 7. Who is eligible to use FedRooms properties?
 If so, when?